Henry C. Schadeberg: Congress

+Time between terms

 After leaving office, Schadeberg immediately organized a lobbying and congressional affairs office, called Research and Public Affairs Services, Inc. He continued to make strident anti-communist speeches in the district, but attempted to moderate his public image.
 He did not initially commit to running again, but actively warned other Republicans away from entering the primary.
 Schadeberg officially entered the race in March 1966, and faced no opposition in the primary.
 Schadeberg received early support from Republican House minority leader Gerald Ford, and began attacking congressional Democrats for increased spending, "rubber stamping" Johnson's agenda, and mishandling of the Vietnam War.
 White backlash against the Voting Rights Act of 1965, which Stalbaum voted for, was also a significant motivating issue in the campaign, despite the fact that Schadeberg also indicated he would have voted for the law.
 The 1966 rematch was another very close election, with Schadeberg prevailing with 51% of the vote.

+Return to Congress

 Stalbaum returned for another rematch in 1968 resulting in a similarly close election; Schadeberg won his fourth term.
 Following the death of Martin Luther King Jr., Schadeberg infamously blamed urban rioting on foreign communist infiltration.

 In 1970, however, Republicans early identified Schadeberg as facing a difficult re-election.
 Yale-educated economics professor Les Aspin emerged as his general election opponent, after narrowly defeating environmentalist Doug La Follette and former congressman Gerald Flynn in the Democratic primary.
 This was Aspin's second run for elected office after serving as a campaign manager and legislative staffer to U.S. Senator William Proxmire, as an aide to the Council of Economic Advisers under Kennedy, and as an appointee in the Department of Defense under Johnson.
 Aspin was a vigorous campaigner and a fiscal conservative, and demonstrated a mastery of foreign policy and military issues.
 But Aspin focused his message on the economy and inflation challenges, attacking the Nixon administration for mismanaging the economy.
 Aspin, who was 25 years younger than Schadeberg, also emphasized a message of new leadership and new ideas.
 Schadeberg doubled down on law and order rhetoric and traditional values, but avoided engaging on other issues.
 Aspin won the election with nearly 61% of the vote—a lopsided victory in the normally competitive district.